Tennis Elbow – Do You Play Tennis? | Fight Physio Blog

 HOW DO I MANAGE TENNIS ELBOW?

-– Studies have shown that using a tennis elbow strap on your forearm helps to provide a significant reduction in pain while you carry out daily activities.
+– Using a tennis elbow strap on your forearm can help provide a significant reduction in pain while you carry out daily activities.
 You can usually find these at your local pharmacy or your physiotherapist will likely sell them.
 We recommend using the brace as an adjunct to physiotherapy.
-If you are unsure about this, you can discuss this with your physiotherapist.

 – Avoid any aggravating activity to begin with, so that your pain has the opportunity to reduce.

-– Heat application (via a wheat bag or hot bottle) to help reduce muscle tension and improve blood flow to the tendons in the forearm.
+– Heat application (via a wheat bag or hot bottle) can help reduce muscle tension and improve blood flow to the tendons in the forearm.

-– Massage of the forearm muscles to reduce muscle tension.
+– Massage of the forearm muscles can reduce muscle tension.

 – Wrist stretch